What AI Automation Actually Means for Small Businesses

 Where AI is not the answer

 If the task needs exact math, simple rules, or a clean database query, traditional software is often better.
-A good AI project should include guardrails, logging, human review for sensitive decisions, and a clear definition of what success looks like.
+A quote calculator, inventory check, payment workflow, or permissions system should not depend on a model guessing correctly.
+Those are software problems first.

 How to start safely